 Yeah, well, Reagan used the Make America Great Again.

-And his point from 76 on, really from 64 on was without a strong, vibrant American economy, we're no good to the rest of the world.
+And his point from 76 on, really from 64 on, was without a strong, vibrant American economy, we're no good to the rest of the world.

 So Reagan understood that.

-He he when he went to blue collar America and said you don't have to vote Democrat anymore, there's a new way forward.
+When he went to Blue Collar America and said, you don't have to vote Democrat anymore.

 Trump actually did a similar thing.

-There are different people.
+They're different people.

 Obviously, Trump's not a politician.

-No, they actually called him Republicans were the one that called him an amiable dunce.
+No, they actually called him Republicans, were the one that called him an amiable dunce.

-Yeah, and he was uh Ronnie Reagan, he was gonna blow us all up, he was going to get us into World War III.
+He was going to get us into World War III.

-What are they saying about Trump Corker yesterday?
+What are they saying about Trump?

-It's exactly what they said about Reagan, because Reagan didn't want to do the detente anymore.
+It's exactly what they said about Reagan because Reagan didn't want to do the détente anymore.

 He wanted peace through strength.

-He thought we could bring the Soviet Union down by a stronger U.S. economy and a bigger military, and he was laughed at for that.
+He thought we could bring the Soviet Union down by a stronger U.S. economy and a bigger military.

 You know what's amazing?

-No, the Senate doesn't get it.
+The Senate doesn't get it.

 Do you realize they've been there?